PatRYCBAR/Call-Sheet/README.md

 #### Internal code changes
  - more comments to clarify code parts
- - migrating and condenseing datalists
+ - re-organized & categorized all methods
- - moving rarely-edited Utility methods to to end of code
+ - migrating and condensing datalists
  - condensing repetitive code into methods

 #### Dynamic Form for Questions